 In summary, here are the key observations:

-• The _start function calls the main function, similar to the C binary.
+function, similar to the C binary. - The

-• The main function does not directly start the program but instead calls another main function – rust::main.
+function does not directly start the program but instead calls another main function –rust::main

-• The rust::main function calls the rust::hello function, just like the C binary.
+function, just like the C binary. - The

 Strings, Strings and Strings